pivotal/docs-platform-automation/docs/getting-started.md

 ## How-to Guides

-We have in-depth procedures for deploying a new Ops Manager and taking over management of an existing Ops Manager with Platform Automation Toolkit:
+We have in-depth procedures for deploying a new Tanzu Operations Manager and taking over management of an existing Tanzu Operations Manager with Platform Automation Toolkit:

 - For more information about deploying Concourse with Credhub and UAA, see [Install Concourse for Platform Automation][concourse-for-pa].
-- For more information about deploying Platform Automation Toolkit with a new Ops Manager, see [Installing Ops Manager][install-how-to].
+- For more information about deploying Platform Automation Toolkit with a new Tanzu Operations Manager, see [Installing Tanzu Operations Manager][install-how-to].
-- For more information about deploying Platform Automation Toolkit with an existing Ops Manager, see
-  [Upgrading an Existing Ops Manager][upgrade-how-to].
+- For more information about deploying Platform Automation Toolkit with an existing Tanzu Operations Manager, see [Upgrading an Existing Tanzu Operations Manager][upgrade-how-to].

 ## Reference Pipelines